Search Engine Optimization (SEO) is the process of improving your organic (free) ranking. It is a massive topic in the world of digital

-non-marketing experts are by now familiar with the term.
-There are whole companies that focus exclusively on SEO tools, techniques and applications
+marketing - even non-marketing experts are by now familiar with the term.
+There are whole companies that focus exclusively on SEO tools,

 After putting considerable time, effort and expense into your website it can be very frustrating if it doesn’t rank well with search engines and therefore can’t be found.
 If your website is buried amongst the thousands of others out there, then potential new customers could be lost to your higher ranking competitors.
 There are many different reasons for poor search engine rankings and some can be easily identified and resolved, if you know what to look for.